 - 1 cup masoor (split red lentils)/toor daal (split yellow pigeon peas)

 - 1 large onion (chopped fine)

 - 2 tomatoes chopped fine

 - 2 cups chopped mixed vegetables of your choice - we use beans, peas, carrots, corn (even frozen mixed veg works well)

 - 2 1/2 cups warm water

-- 3 tbsps chopped fresh coriander to garnish the pulao
+- 3 tbsp. chopped fresh coriander to garnish the pulao

-- Mix the rice and the Masoor/Toor together in a bowl.
+Mix the rice and the masoor/toor in a bowl.
 Add water to the mixture and wash.
 Pour out water.
 Add more water and wash again and again till water is clear.
 Drain off all water and keep the mixture aside.

 Heat the cooking oil in a deep pan on medium heat.
 Add the onions and fry till soft.

 Add the ginger and garlic pastes and fry for 1 minute.